ddieruf/dotnet-pipelines/README.md

 #### Pipeline Scripts

 These scripts are used to define a given app's pipeline.
 In concourse each script would result in a different job.
-In a TFS release definition* each script would result in a different agent phase.
+In a VSTS release definition* each script would result in a different agent phase.
 Notice the directories are named for the given CI/CD tool.
 These tasks could possibly be specific to a given application's build needs and if they needed to live with the application source, it could be justifiable.

 *You can not use build definitions with this design.
 Because you didn't copy and paste the scripts directory in to your existing solution, your pipeline needs to reference multiple repos.
 Build definitions can only reference one repo.